tbm/policies/Travel/conservancy-travel-policy.md

 Travelers traveling on behalf of a Project must seek approvals and submit expense reports to their PLC.
-PLCs are to review those expense reports and pass them along to Conservancy's Executive Director for final approval and reimbursement.
+PLCs are to review those expense reports and pass them along to Conservancy's accounting office for final approval and reimbursement.

-Travelers traveling on behalf of Conservancy must seek approvals and submit expense reports to Conservancy's Executive Director.
-Conservancy staff must seek approvals and submit expense reports to Conservancy's Treasurer or to another Conservancy Board Member designated by Conservancy's Board.
+Travelers traveling on behalf of Conservancy must seek approvals from Conservancy's Executive Director, and submit expense reports to Conservancy's accounting office for reimbursement.

 ## Expense Reporting